bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    :resheader Content-Type: ``application/json``

-   :statuscode 200: A list of transaction's containing an asset with ID ``asset_id`` was found and returned.
+   :statuscode 200: A list of transactions containing an asset with ID ``asset_id`` was found and returned.
    :statuscode 400: The request wasn't understood by the server, e.g. the ``asset_id`` querystring was not included in the request.